-Voluntary Withdrawal From the College
+Voluntary Withdrawal from the College

-Students will be allowed to withdraw officially from the College (see Academic Calendar for deadlines, page 8) only after they have completed the appropriate form available in the Office of Academic Affairs.
-To properly withdraw from the College during regular terms (Fall and Spring), the student must obtain a Request for Withdrawal from Brevard College form from the Office of Academic Affairs, secure the appropriate signatures, and return the completed request to the Office of Academic Affairs.
+Students will be allowed to withdraw officially from the College (see Academic Calendar for deadlines, page 8) only after they have completed the appropriate Electronic Withdrawal Process through the Office of Academic Affairs.
+To properly withdraw from the College during regular terms (Fall and Spring), the student must have a discussion with their advisor.
+After discussion with their advisor, the student and/or the advisor must contact the Office of Academic Affairs to initiate the withdrawal process.
+Next, the student will meet with the Associate Dean of Academic Affairs for Student Success, the Vice President for Student Success and Dean for Students, the Director of Admissions and Financial Aid, and the Student Accounts Manager.
+After the student completes those meetings, the Academic Affairs Office will contact the student to confirm the student's intent to withdraw and confirm that the withdrawal process is complete.
 Refunds are based on the date the student officially begins the withdrawal process with the expectation that the process will be completed within 48 hours.
 Refunds will only be considered if a student follows the official withdrawal process as stated above.
 Because withdrawal from the institution affects financial aid eligibility, a student receiving scholarships, grants, or loans to pay for educational expenses may have to repay some or all of those funds received for that semester, based on federal and state guidelines for that semester.
-Students withdrawal,
+Students withdrawing from the College must leave the campus within 12 hours of withdrawal.

-Because Summer Term is optional, students may withdraw from all summer courses and remain registered for Fall semester at the college.
+Because Summer Term is optional, students may withdraw from all summer courses and remain registered for Fall semester at the College.
 A student enrolled in a summer course(s) that wishes to be withdrawn must email registrar@brevard.edu to make this request.